zacanger/niddesa/book/00-introduction.md

 Theravāda Buddhism, from the Khuddaka Nikāya (the 'small' or 'miscellaneous' collection) in the Sutta Piṭaka (the basket of discourses).
-It is a commentary on parts of the Sutta Nipāta (section of suttas), and is attributed to Venerable Sāriputta (Pāli; Sanskrit Śāriputra).
+It is a commentary on parts of the Sutta Nipāta (section of suttas), and is attributed to Venerable Sāriputta (Pāli; Sanskrit Śāriputra), though was likely finalized a few hundred years after his death.
 There are two parts:

 * The Mahā Niddesa (Nd 1), a commentary on the Atṭḥaka Vagga (Sn 4)
 * The Cūlạ Niddesa (Nd 2), a commentary on the Pārāyana Vagga (Sn 5) and the